Belvedere, Vienna: Upper Belvedere

-The construction of the Upper Belvedere began as early as 1717, as testified by two letters that Prince Eugene sent from Belgrade to his servant Benedetti in summer 1718, describing the progress of work on the palace.
-Construction was so far advanced by 2 October 1719 that the prince was able to receive the Turkish ambassador Ibrahim Pasha there.
-The decoration of the interior began as early as 1718.
-In 1719 he commissioned the Italian painter Francesco Solimena to execute both the altarpiece for the Palace Chapel and the ceiling fresco in the Golden Room.
-In the same year Gaetano Fanti was commissioned to execute the illusionistic quadratura painting in the Marble Hall.
-In 1720 Carlo Carlone was entrusted with the task of painting the ceiling fresco in the Marble Hall, which he executed from 1721 to 1723.
+Construction of the Upper Belvedere began in the late 1710s and was completed in 1723.
+The palace was conceived less as a private residence than as a representative building for ceremonies, receptions, and display.
+Prince Eugene was able to receive the Turkish ambassador Ibrahim Pasha there in 1719, while decoration of the interior was still under way.

+In 1719 Eugene commissioned the Italian painter Francesco Solimena to execute the altarpiece for the Palace Chapel and the ceiling painting in the Gold Cabinet.
+In the same year Gaetano Fanti was commissioned to produce illusionistic quadratura painting in the Marble Hall.
+In 1720 Carlo Innocenzo Carlone was entrusted with the ceiling fresco in the Marble Hall, which he executed between 1721 and 1723.